zinefalouti/tafoukt/README.md

 ---

 # Why "Tafoukt"?
 Tafoukt (ⵜⴰⴼⵓⴽⵜ) means "the Sun" in Tamazight (North African Native).
 It also symbolizes guidance through obstacles, but in the case of R.E.B.S, G.E.B.S, and L.E.B.S it is a mere base inspiration of the shape drawn by these 3 algorithms in a geometrical sense while batch searching a large matrix.
-Starting from the center in radial core precise search, then emitting rays throughout the core diameter either using a gradient approach (G.E.B.S), or a learning approach (L.E.B.S).
+Starting from the center in the radial core precise search, then emitting rays throughout the core diameter either using a gradient approach (G.E.B.S), or a learning approach (L.E.B.S).

 > **Geometric Representation of R.E.B.S, G.E.B.S, and L.E.B.S** <br>
 <img src="https://raw.githubusercontent.com/zinefalouti/griidtech-hosting/refs/heads/main/Research4-images/Global-Figure.png">